FAQs

 How long does therapy take?

-The million dollar question!
 How long therapy lasts is unique to each person and is informed by the nature of what you’re dealing with and what your goals are.
 My work with clients is collaborative, so we’ll talk about where you want to get to and I’ll check in with you about your progress as we go along.
 We can make adjustments if we discover something new and want to pivot, and we can talk about what that means for your treatment.

 What are your fees?